daniel41silva05/Production_Control_Industrial_ISEP/documentation/user-stories/us002/04.tests-and-implementation/Readme.md

-# US001 - Register a Client
+# US002 - Delete a Client

 ## 4. Tests